 Heraeus Summer School: Astronomy from four perspectives

 The Heraeus Summer School series "Astronomy from four perspectives" draw together teachers and teacher students, research astronomers and astronomy students from Germany and Italy.
-For each summer school, participants gather at one of the four participating nodes: Heidelberg, Padua, Jena, and Florence.
+For each summer school, participants gather at one of the four participating nodes: Heidelberg, Padua, Jena, and Milano/Brescia (until 2021: Florence).